 Even if anonymity isn’t your main concern, it can’t do anything else well, either.
 It’s one of the slowest VPNs we’ve tested, with local download speeds struggling to reach even 13Mbps

-That would mean that streaming sites would be unable to play Full HD content without buffering – but VPNBook can only unblock one of the 12 services we test anyway.
+That would mean that streaming platforms would be unable to play Full HD content without buffering – but VPNBook can only unblock one of the streaming services we test anyway.

 It’s awkward to set up, lagging far behind modern VPNs for usability.
 There’s not enough servers and no extra features.